Rail market liberalization

 What’s new for passengers

-Now that passenger rail transport is open to competition, new entrants can offer trains on lines formerly reserved for national operators.
-For example, Trenitalia has operated Frecciarossa trains on the Paris–Lyon line since autumn 2021, and Renfe has served the Paris–Marseille corridor since 2024.
+With passenger rail now open to competition, new operators can run trains on lines that were once reserved for national carriers.
+For example, Trenitalia operates Frecciarossa trains on the Paris-Lyon line, while the Franco-German group Transdev serves TER customers on the Marseille-Nice route.

-Meanwhile, lines in other European countries have opened to us.
-In just one example, trains operated by our Keolis subsidiary now call at railway stations in the United Kingdom.
+The same is true in other European countries: trains operated by our Keolis subsidiary, specialized in shared mobility, now serve passengers at railway stations in the United Kingdom.

 Countdown to competition in 10 key dates